← Back to 史記

 3

 From Xie to Tang the seat of the line had shifted eight times.
-Tang first settled at Bo beside the graves of his ancestors and composed the Announcement to Di.
+Tang first settled at Bo, beside the tombs of his forebears, and composed the Announcement to Di.

 4